karmi/retire/README.markdown

                    :author =>  "Captain Nemo",
                    :published_on => Time.now

 it is automatically added into the index, because of the included callbacks.
+(You may want to skip them in special cases, like when your records are indexed via some external mechanism, let's say CouchDB or RabbitMQ [river](http://www.elasticsearch.org/blog/2010/09/28/the_river.html) for _ElasticSearch_.)

 The document attributes are indexed exactly as when you call the `Article#to_json` method.

 Now you can search the records:

     Article.search 'love'

 OK.
-Often, this is where the game stops.
+This is where the game stops, often.
 Not here.

 First of all, you may use the full query DSL, as explained above, with filters, sorting, advanced facet aggregation, highlighting, etc: